jonifreeman/sqltyped/README.md

 The initial implementation uses [Scala macros](http://scalamacros.org) to connect to the database at compile time.
 The macro reads database schema and infers types and variable names from there.
-Query results are returned as a type safe record.
+Query results are returned as type safe records.
 Those type safe records are emulated by building on [Shapeless](https://github.com/milessabin/shapeless) HLists.

 * Tag primary keys?